rxrossi/availability-rest/README.md

 Such format integrates nicely with `react-available-times`.

-The available methods for this resource are GET and POST on /v1/professionals/:id/availability
+The available methods for this resource are GET and PUT on /v1/professionals/:id/availability

 ## Getting all professionals available in a range of time